Homepage of Ezra J. Aylaian

 - In Fall 2024, I mentored two undergraduate students through Duke Math's Directed Reading Program as they learned about metric spaces.
 At the end of the semester, they gave a presentation expositing a metric space proof due to Laidacker and Poole of the existence of a minimal convex worm blanket.

-- In Fall 2022, I taught MATH 299R with Sam Lidz, which explored the way the philosophy of math interacts with math.
+- In Fall 2022, I taught UMD's Math 299R with Sam Lidz, which explored the way the philosophy of math interacts with math.
 We studied platonism, formalism, intuitionism, constructivism, finitism, and structuralism, the arguments for and against each, and the mathematical systems arising from them.
-A news article was written about MATH 299R and another student-run math course.
+A news article was written about Math 299R and another student-run math course.

 Service

-- Duke University Libraries' Graduate and Professional Student Advisory Board, Fall 2024 - Spring 2025
+- Duke University Libraries' Graduate and Professional Student Advisory Board, Fall 2024 - Present

 - Triangle Competition in Mathematical Modeling Judge, Fall 2024